gilch/hissp/docs/macro_tutorial.rst

    If it isn't, it will ask for another line and attempt to read it again.
    Thus, a reader macro on the first line will get evaluated again for each line input after, until the form is completed or aborted.
-   Well-written reader macros should therefore not have side effects at read time, or at least make them idempotent.

 Reader macros like this effectively create new reader syntax by reinterpreting existing reader syntax.